MwVc/cv-application/README.md

 ## Future Enhancements

 - **PDF export**: Implement a feature to allow users to download their resume as a PDF.
-- **Additional customization options**: Offer more customization options for fonts, colors, and layouts.
-- **Integration with job boards**: Explore the possibility of integrating with popular job boards to streamline the job application process.

 > **Note**: This project is primarily intended for educational purposes and may not include all the features and functionalities of a fully-fledged CV builder.